jennifert/Boostrap-ASP_Net-MasterPages/README.md

 BootstrapPHP-imdbSearch: a demo built of that uses the IMDB API from [mymovieapi.com](http://mymovieapi.com/).
 This code is using PHP5 and Simple XMl as the backend.
 The front end is created using bootstrap.
 Here is a [demo](http://jenntesolin.com/Bootstrap-IMDB/index.php).

 Bootstrapjs-imdbSearch: similar to above but using only javascript.
 Currently troubleshooting why the results do not want to empty beforre reloading the next set (duplicates appearing).

+phpAuction: php5 with mysqli site, and yes, bootstrap front end again.
+To use, you will first need to importt the sql queries in the resources folder.
+Once this is completed, please remove this directory from the project folder.
+This is an early version, and upcoming one with include emails, as well as stronger password security.No demo yet, as I am in the process of moving hosts.